MattMills/stellarstellaris/readme.md

 `clang main.c -o stellarstellaris`

+## Running
+Start stellaris, then run the compiled executable with the pid.
+It will either error out (if it's unable to find the right version magic), or apply itself.

+`./stellarstellaris `pgrep stellaris`

 ## Background / Why does it exist
 I am a high level systems engineer that usually does work for large corporations on large, distributed, applications.
 In my past experience one of my primary specialties has been finding performance issues and bugs/design flaws in unknown codebases.
 Because of some of the jobs I've had, I've worked in a multitude of programming and scripting languages (C, C++, C#, Java, Visual Basic, Python, PHP, JavaScript, Assembly, Lua, perl, SAS, R, VHDL, COBOL, etc).
 That said, I'm not really a software developer.
 Most of my job experience has been in finding and fixing problems in complex systems (hundreds or thousands of servers running dozens of applications) in a high pressure environment with extremely tight timelines (IE: hours).